 A nerve block can be a valuable tool for both diagnosing and treating pain conditions, including disorders like complex regional pain syndrome (CRPS) and many causes of back and neck pain.
-Jinghui Xie, MD, at Caring Pain Management in Montclair and Metuchen, New Jersey, specializes in relieving pain and improving function for patients using a variety of injectable nerve blocks.
-Call the Caring Pain Management office nearest you today or book an appointment online.
+Jinghui Xie, MD, at Caring Pain Management in North and Central New Jersey and New York City, specializes in relieving pain and improving function for patients using a variety of injectable nerve blocks.

 A nerve block is a diagnostic tool that’s also effective in treating certain pain disorders.
 Nerve blocks consist of an injection of numbing medication or anesthetic.